Unresponsive, private U.S. plane crashes off coast of Jamaica

 The single-engine, seven-seater plane, a Socata TBM700, flew for several hours at an altitude of 25,000 feet (7,620 meters) southbound down the Florida east coast and south over Cuba, the FAA said.

-It was trailed by two F-15 fighter jets, the North American Aerospace Defense Command (NORAD) said, before the jets halted their escort when the plane entered Cuban airspace.
+It was trailed by two F-15 fighter jets, the North American Aerospace Defence Command (NORAD) said, before the jets halted their escort when the plane entered Cuban airspace.

 NORAD suggested on its Twitter page that the aircraft's pilot may have suffered "possible hypoxia," a rare condition caused by a loss of cabin pressure that may have left everyone on board unconscious.